 On this dayAug 30, 1956

-White Rioters Block School Desegregation in Mansfield, Texas
+White Mobs Block School Integration in Mansfield, Texas

-Mansfield, Texas, in 1956 was a small farming town of 1,500 people.
-Its schools were strictly segregated and facilities for black students were run-down and under-funded.
+In 1956, Mansfield, Texas, was a small farming town of 1,500 people.
+Its schools were strictly segregated and facilities for Black students were run-down and under-funded.
 Before the start of the 1956-1957 school year, in compliance with a federal desegregation order and the Supreme Court's Brown v.
-Board of Education decision barring racial segregation in schools, the Mansfield school board approved a plan to admit 12 black students to all-white Mansfield High School.
-However, many local white residents opposed integration and some took to the streets in protest.
+Board of Education decision barring racial segregation in schools, the Mansfield school board approved a plan to admit 12 Black students to the all-white Mansfield High School.
+However, many local white residents opposed integration, and some took to the streets in protest.

-Though the United States Supreme Court in December 1956 rejected the Mansfield school district’s request to delay integration due to local opposition, resistance and non-compliance continued for years.
+Though the U.S. Supreme Court in December 1956 rejected the Mansfield school district’s request to delay integration due to local opposition, resistance and non-compliance continued for years.
 Mansfield, Texas, public schools did not officially desegregate until 1965.